The Small Bachelor (film)

-The Small Bachelor is a 1927 American comedy film directed by William A. Seiter and written by John B. Clymer, Rex Taylor and Walter Anthony.
+The Small Bachelor is a 1927 American silent comedy film directed by William A. Seiter and written by John B. Clymer, Rex Taylor and Walter Anthony.
 It is based on the 1927 novel The Small Bachelor by P. G. Wodehouse.
 The film stars Barbara Kent, George Beranger, and William Austin.
 The film was released on November 6, 1927, by Universal Pictures.
 Carl Laemmle was the film's presenter.